 MailgunLog retention limited on entry tier; email validation credits not included; dedicated IPs and inbox placement tools gated to higher plans

-UniOneLimited integrations and ecosystem; Data retention shorter
+UniOneLimited integrations and ecosystem; Data retention is shorter

 MailtrapShort log retention on free tier; no marketing automation or campaign tools; no native CRM or audience management layer